opendcs/opendcs/docs/source/start-routingspec.rst

 in the whole path for the directory.
 Some other common parameters to define include:

-* fileExt: If set, only process files with a matching extention.
+* fileExt: If set, only process files with a matching extension.
 Other files ignored.
 * fileRestSeconds: Don't process until x seconds have lapsed, to present processing of a file while it's being written.
 * doneProcessing: Decision about how processed file are handled.
 If False, files are deleted.
 If True, then files are renamed or moved.
-* doneExt: Extention to be added to files once processed (if doneProcessing set True).
-Do not use same extention as fileExt.
+* doneExt: Extension to be added to files once processed (if doneProcessing set True).
+Do not use same extension as fileExt.

 .. image:: ./media/start/routingspec/im-05-source-directory.JPG
    :alt: sources